 The only way forward is to invest, not just in new store layouts and fancy technology, but in the staff who serve customers every day.
 Customers have to get what they can’t get online through technology and that’s a human being who actually cares.

-It’s a team member who puts customers first over putting stock away, who shows genuine interest and asks questions that find out what the customers is looking for.
+It’s a team member who puts customers first over putting stock away, who shows genuine interest and asks questions that find out what the customers are looking for.
 They build TRUST.

 And TRUST is a massive commodity that is missing in the world, and not just in retail!